 The sourdough, sauerkraut, pecorino & ricotta pancakes.
 Another fav I always order!

-The infamous cart (whihc I suggest you save room for, about half of your dishes will come from here) with the delicious garlic bread with burrata.
-This has been on the menu for 6+ years (as long as I’ve been coming) and another must try!
+The infamous cart (which I suggest you save room for, about half of your dishes will come from here) with the delicious garlic bread with burrata.
+This has been on the menu for 6+ years (as long as I’ve been coming) and another must-try!

-For some of the most refined, yet flavorful pasta in the city and a super charming setting located on Fillmore Street (in the Pacific Heights neighborhood) visit SPQR.
-This is a spot I always take my parents (well they take me) when they visit and each time we fall more in love.
-And one of my favorite sommeliers and inspirations in the wine world, Shelley Lindgren is the Sommelier and Owner here and I love her so love supporting one of her amazing restaurants.
+For some of the most refined, yet flavorful pasta in the city, visit SPQR.
+This is a spot I always take my parents when they visit and each time we fall more in love.
+And one of my favorite sommeliers and inspirations in the wine world, Shelley Lindgren is the Sommelier and Owner here!
+I love her so love supporting one of her amazing restaurants.
 Her other restaurant is A16 (read more about A16 here).
 And, watch my interview here with Chef Matthew Accarino here to learn more about his incredible background and the restaurant!
 1911 Fillmore St, San Francisco, CA 94115

-Another fabulous restaurant that is a San Francisco must experience is Lord Stanley.
-This is led by Rupert and Carrie Blease, owners and co-Chefs of Lord Stanley, have extensive backgrounds working throughout Europe and the US, at Le Manoir aux Quat Saisons, Per Se, Blue Hill, Texture, L’ Amphytrion, and locally at Central Kitchen and Commonwealth.
+Another one of San Francisco’s Top 10 Restaurants is Lord Stanley.
+This is led by Rupert and Carrie Blease, owners and co-Chefs of Lord Stanley.
+They all have extensive backgrounds working throughout Europe and the US.
+For example, at Le Manoir aux Quat Saisons, Texture, L’ Amphytrion, and locally at Central Kitchen and Commonwealth.
 The menu is simple, yet refined, with British and European influences.
 The atmosphere is relaxed and casual, and very San Francisco.
 2065 Polk St, San Francisco, CA 94109.

 Husband and wife Owners & C0-Chefs Carrie and Rupert Blease

-For some of the most inventive food in a cool Mission setting check out Al’s Place.
+For some of the most inventive food in a cool Mission, setting check out Al’s Place.
 The menu focused on larger vegetarian dishes with the meats being the smaller sides vs. traditionally the opposite.
 It also has a very Mission vibe, for those who live in the area you know exactly what I mean.
 They also received Bon Appetit Restaurant’s 1st place for Best New Restaurant of 2015, a week after my first visit so I’m not the only one who thinks this is a hot spot!
+It certainly deserves a spot on this list of San Francisco’s Top 10 Restaurants!
 1499 Valencia St, San Francisco, CA 94110.